Presentations/jquery.audioshow/README.md

     'slidedown'

-'speed' is the speed of the transition itself, in miliseconds
+- 'speed' is the speed of the transition itself, in miliseconds

-'fill_space'
+- 'fill_space' is the amount of space the player takes up

   Options: